krzysk1/dhc1/README.md

 1. Unzip downloaded file and move the "dhc1" folder into C:\Users\~\Documents\Aerofly FS 2\aircraft.

+Tip:
+Canopy opens automatically when airspeed is zero.
+Use wheel brake to full stop.

 There are 2 extra liveries: WK518 - created by BARANGER Emmanuel, Adak47 - created by Krzysztof Kaniewski,

 Repaint kit and other resources are available here: https://github.com/FGMEMBERS/dhc1